 The polyester and spandex mix makes it stretchable enough to be extremely versatile.
 Whatever the weather, you can find a style to suit it.
 Choose between using it as an open balaclava, a full face mask, a half ski mask, or a neck gaiter.

-The decent price of this balaclava means you could buy all three colors for the price of a single one of the others.
+The decent price of this balaclava means you could buy all colors for the price of a single one of the others.
 It’s still good quality, and its versatility is definitely worth the buy.

 - Unusual color and pattern options